 Each channel can be linked to one other channel.
 When a channel is linked to another, the PEQ settings of that channel are mirrored to the other.
+Typically, the corresponding drivers on the left and right channels are linked: left and right tweeter, left and right woofer, and so on.
 To link a channel, select the other channel from the drop-down menu at the top left of the PEQ screen, and click the Link checkbox.